gwchar2/MyAssembler/README.md

 If there are no errors in the file, we create .ext .entry .o files.
 If there are no external or entry labels in the code, the files will not be produced.
 We free the lists, reset the pointers & global variables, and go on to the next file.
 Important note: Pointer list frees all the dynamicaly allocated strings in the program (that are not free'd with there nodes).

-## Project Features

-- Opens and translates any amount of .as files (via CLI).
-- Translates all code received to an encrypted base 4 code as stated in the project requirements.
-- Prompts the user for errors, including the specific line the error was made.
-- This project is constructed from a few linked lists, each linked list represents a different aspect of the program.